MicrosoftDocs/fabric-docs/docs/data-warehouse/data-modeling-defining-relationships.md

 1. Warehouse modeling - the physical relationships expressed as primary and foreign keys and constraints

-1. Default dataset modeling - the logical relationships expressed between entities
+1. Default Power BI dataset modeling - the logical relationships expressed between entities

 Modeling automatically keeps these definitions in sync, enabling powerful warehouse and semantic layer development simultaneously.